Odyssey Number Five: Reception

 Odyssey Number Five won the 2001 ARIA Awards for "Album of the Year", "Highest Selling Album", "Best Rock Album", "Best Cover Art", and "Best Group".
 "My Happiness" won the award for "Single of the Year", while "Like a Dog" was nominated for "Highest Selling Single" and "Best Video".
 At the 2002 ARIA Awards, "The Metre" was nominated for "Best Group".
 The album was named "Album of the Year" by Rolling Stone Australia readers, with "My Happiness" taking out "Song of the Year" and Powderfinger receiving "Band of the Year".

-In December of 2021, the album was listed at no. 16 in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.
+In December 2021, the album was listed at no. 16 in Rolling Stone Australia's ‘200 Greatest Albums of All Time’ countdown.